 Response rates

-At the time of the release for data corresponding to the week commencing 10 October 2022, 70% of state-funded primary, secondary and special schools have opted in to submitting data.
+As of the week commencing 08 September 2025, 98% of state-funded primary, secondary and special schools submitted data.
 The response rate is included in the underlying data and provided within the dashboard at a national, regional and local authority level by school type.

 As well as breakdowns by school type, figures are also provided relating to all schools.
-In recognition that response rates are not equal across school types and, therefore, not representative of the total school population, the overall figures are weighted based on the Spring 2022 school census.
+In recognition that response rates was not equal across school types and, therefore, not representative of the total school population, the overall figures were weighted based on the Spring school census in each year.
 This has been done via:

 ( (Primary rate from attendance data x Number of primary pupils in school census)